| ESPN Texas Hold'em Tournament Director

 stand included).
 The construction of the unit is excellent, it does not feel flimsy.
 There is no warranty information included

+with the unit.
 There is an on/off button on the top-right side of the unit which is definitely an improvement over The Poker Genie.
+Setting up the timer

-Enter how many chips of each color you own.
+Step 1: Enter the chip set information Enter how many chips of each color you own.
 You may use up to four starting chip colors.
 You do not

 enter values for each chip, instead, your lowest denomination chip is valued at 5 units.
 You then enter your next chip,

 which is valued at 10 units, your third chip, which is valued at 25 units, and your fourth chip which is valued at 100 units.
+I entered the information for my set

 of 400/300/200/100 poker chips.
 The lowest chip (5 units) represented my $5 chips, my next lowest value chips (10 units) were